On vanishing criteria of $L^2$-Betti numbers of groups: Proof of Theorem

 \section{Proof of Theorem \ref{thm: module_beta_k}}

 To begin with, note that the vanishing criterion for $L^2$-Betti numbers of $G$ follows from \cref{thm: control_beta_k_subnormal_for_H} in case there are finite index subgroups of $G$ which have arbitrary high index and contain $N$.
 However, the existence of such families of subgroups are uncommon.
 To overcome this obstacle, Gaboriau, and Sauer and Thom use either equivalence relations or groupoids.
 It turns out that from an algebraic point of view, the module structure gives us the freedom to take advantage of the infinite index situation.
-Our algebraic proof builds heavily on the next dimension criterion.
+The key idea is to consider the left $\UO(N)$-module $\UO(N)\otimes_{\scalebox{0.8}{$\C[N]$}}\C[G]$.
+This object actually has a ring structure given by the crossed product $\UO(N)*G/N$ where the group action comes from conjugation.
+More in detail, since every $g\in G$ normalizes $\C[N]$, then every $g$ normalizes $\VN(N)$ seen as the strong closure in the bounded operators of $\ell^2(N)\subseteq \ell^2(G)$.
+Hence, every $g$ also normalizes its Ore localization $\UO(N)$ inside $\UO(G)$.
+In addition, elements in different cosets of $N$ in $G$ are right (and thus left since $g\UO(N)g^{-1}=\UO(N)$ for every $g\in G$) $\UO(N)$-linearly independent.
+Therefore, it makes sense to consider the crossed product $\UO(N) * G/N$ that can be realized inside $\UO(G)$ (see \cite[Lemma 10.57]{Luck02}).
+To sum up, one has